samuelballantyne/DSQ-Config/README.md

    - **QMamehook Path:** Set the path for QMamehook.

 3. **Adjust ini Settings:**
-   Use the provided text box to modify configuration settings as needed.
+   Use the provided text box to modify QMamehooks ini settings as needed.
+These will vary slightly from gun to gun but for OpenFIRE specifically here's a list of serial commands [MAMEHOOKER Documentation on Light Gun Serial Commands](https://github.com/TeamOpenFIRE/OpenFIRE-Firmware/wiki/MAMEHOOKER-Documentation#light-gun-serial-commands)

-4. **Export Files:**
+5. **Export Files:**
    Click the export button to generate the bat and ini files, which will be saved to their respective folders.

 ## Future Plans